 How many credits of continuing education do you need?
 And how does CE work?

-Besides taking these courses, you also need to maintain evidence of continuing education course completion for four years after the date you earned the credits.
+You also need to maintain evidence of continuing education course completion for four years after the date you earned the credits.

 Now that you have a better understanding of how radiologic continuing education works let’s explore the options available to you for completing these requirements.